vkayy/vkinematics/README.md

 resolver_brute_force_objects/100/2/1/0/0/1406/5/process_time      2.3422e+10 ns
 resolver_multithreaded_objects/100/0/6/0/0/1406/5/process_time     489554195 ns
 ```
+These benchmarks have been run with no compiler optimisations in contrast to the commands above.

 The first benchmark runs 625 objects of diameter 20 on a 500 x 500 window: (500 columns / 20 diameter)^2 = 625 cells.
 The multithreaded algorithm's runtime is approximately 95% faster.